Video Subtitles: 5 Tips to Increase Accessibility & Engagement

 Here are five tips for creating video subtitles.

-1. Getting the Timing Right
+1. Getting Video Subtitle Timing Right

 You’ve probably watched a video where the subtitles lag behind or rush ahead of the audio.
 It’s frustrating.
 Subtitles that are out of sync can make your content harder to follow and, in some cases, completely useless for viewers relying on them.